 - A Declaration is effective only for three years from the date it is signed (unless you become incompetent, in which it remains effective for as long as you are incompetent).

 Note: A Medical Power of Attorney remains effective until the expiration date listed by the principal (if any) or until revoked.

 Is my Texas Medical Power of Attorney valid in other states?
 What if I signed a Medical Power of Attorney in another state and move to Texas?

 A Medical Power of Attorney completed in Texas may or may not be valid in another state.

 - A Texas Medical is only valid out-of-state if the other state’s laws allow it.

-- The other state’s laws may limit what it covers even if it is allowed in that state.
+- The other state’s laws may limit what it covers even if allowed in that state.

 If you are considering moving to another state, you should look up that state’s laws or talk with a lawyer in that state to determine if you need to update your Medical Power of Attorney.